-What should I avoid while taking Bentyl (dicyclomine)?
+What should I avoid while taking Bentyl?

-Bentyl (dicyclomine) side effects
+Bentyl side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-confusion, hallucinations, unusual thoughts or behavior; or
+confusion, agitation, hallucinations, unusual thoughts or behavior;

-Less serious side effects may include:
+Common side effects may include:

 drowsiness, dizziness, weakness, nervousness;

-dry mouth, stuffy nose; or
+dry mouth; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Bentyl (dicyclomine)?
+What other drugs will affect Bentyl?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your current medicines.
+Many drugs can affect Bentyl, especially:

 More about Bentyl (dicyclomine)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 5.01.
-Revision Date: 2011-11-08, 9:22:56 AM.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 6.01.